Skip to content

 about me

 I'm an entrepreneur-engineer, erstwhile researcher, amateur musician and radio operator (W2CAM), and linguaphile.
-I am co-founder and CTO at Olibra (Bond Home), where I lead a team building next-generation user experiences for smart home.
-I've done research in causal inference.
+I am co-founder and CTO at Olibra (Bond Home), where I lead a team building great smart home experiences.
+My work combines networks, physics, and philosophy.
+I advise and collaborate with students, founders, and mystics.

-• automated discovery and explaination of reasoning failures
+• automated discovery and explanation of reasoning failures

 I'm currently enrolled in the Frontier Language Models Fractal U course, and I'm blogging my course projects.
 Currently studying reasoning failures in DeepSeek models.